ChauhanSRishabh/Data-Structures/README.md

 A graph is called **Sparse** if number of edges is really less, typically close to number of vertices.
 For a sparse graph, we use **Adjacency List**.

+#### Walk, Cycle, Path, Length of path & Trail

+**Walk** : A sequence of vertices where each adjacent pair in the sequence is connected by an edge.
+A walk is called a **closed walk** if:
+- it starts and ends at the same vertex, and
+- length of the walk is grater than 0.

+**Simple cycle** : A closed walk in which other than start and end vertices, no other vertex or edge is repeated.

+**Simple Path** : A walk in which no vertices(and thus no edges) are repeated.

+**Length of path** is the number of edges in the path.

+**Trail** : A walk in which no edges are repeated.

+**Imp** : *Walk and Path are often used as synonyms but most often, when we say path, we mean simple path*.